 - Michael Jackson did this during the controversial "Panther Sequence" of his "Black Or White'' video.
 Right in the middle of a fierce dance routine, he suddenly zips his fly up.

-- In the first Leisure Suit Larry, if you don't take off your condom after sleeping with the hooker, a policeman will arrest you because you left your fly open with said condom on.
+- In Leisure Suit Larry 1: In the Land of the Lounge Lizards, if you don't take off your condom after sleeping with the hooker, a policeman will arrest you because you left your fly open with said condom on.

 - Algernon "Algie" Papadopoulos from Bully is considered one of the game's Butt Monkeys and perpetually walks around with his fly open.